TomRosenbloom/php_cert_study/basics/namespaces.md

 $test = new Baz\Wibble;
 ```

-Note: sometimes you might see a standard php class or function preceded with a forward slash, like $date = new \DateTime().
-That is I believe just a precaution to ensure that it is the global version that is being used and not some local version with the same name.
-It doesn't mean - I don't think - that once you declare a local namespace you won't be able to use the standard functions *without* the forward slash.
+Note: sometimes you might see a standard php class or function preceded with a forward slash, like $date = new \DateTime(). ~~That is I believe just a precaution to ensure that it is the global version that is being used and not some local version with the same name.
+It doesn't mean - I don't think - that once you declare a local namespace you won't be able to use the standard functions *without* the forward slash~~.
 In fact it *does* mean that, but only for classes and functions that were added after namespacing was introduced in PHP 5.3.
 So, for e.g. something like strpos will always work anywhere without a forward slash, but this will generate an error:

 ```php
 namespace Baz;